Wet Rooms – Pros and Cons

 • Consider installing wall-hung fixtures (basin /toilet) to add to the spacious feel and free up the floor.
 Not only will this look more visually appealing but will make cleaning even easier.

-• For the ultimate showering experience consider ceiling-mounted shower fittings, along with multi-directional body jets fixed to the wall, and if the wet room is large enough double his/her showers are ideal.
+• For the ultimate showering experience consider ceiling-mounted shower fittings, along with multi-directional body jets fixed to the wall, and if the wet room is large enough, double his/her showers are ideal.

 For More DIY TIPS For Renovating Your Bathroom Visit: